xalgorithm/friendsgiving/README.md

 - Comedians
 - Netflix
-- The variety of available technology that makes it easier to keep in touch with friends who are far away
+- The variety of available technology that makes it easier to keep in touch with friends who are far away --#-Having the opportunity to play tabletop RPGs every week with Vince and Dennis--
-- Having the opportunity to play tabletop RPGs every week with Vince and Dennis
+- Having the opportunity to play tabletop RPGs every week with Adam, Dennis, John, Cisco and Chris
 - Bernie Sanders (for bringing a modicum of sanity to the most insane presidential race in history).
 - The Ocean
 - Books
-- Our nice (and relatively clean) apartment
+--#- Our nice (and relatively clean) apartment--
+- Our Chaotic house, full of children
 - GNU/Linux
 - The fact that I might know at least one person who would actually take the time to read this stupidly long list.
 - Podcasts
+- Ashley - who is in there right now, cooking for an army